 Breast milk is the perfect, complete diet for newborn babies.
-But what about premature babies?
-The milk produced by the mother of a premature baby is gestation specific and therefore richer in the very nutrients that a premature baby needs more of for the first few weeks.
-But is this enough for the tiniest premature babies with very specific needs?
-This article looks at the nutritional needs of the smallest premature babies and the pros and cons of human milk fortifiers.
+But is it still perfect for the tiniest premature babies with their very specific needs?
+This article looks at the nutritional needs of premature babies and the pros and cons of human milk fortifiers.

 There may be a need for additions to the breastmilk, depending on the baby’s levels in the blood.
 It is possible to add vitamin D, phosphorus, calcium, even human protein (albumin) and human milk fat (from a breastmilk bank) to the baby’s milk without using fortifiers.
 If the baby doesn’t need fortifiers, then fortifiers actually should be considered diluters since they decrease the concentration of all those elements that make breastmilk special and unique.